-Nevertheless, the more you know about SEO, then the more effective those conversations are going to be with your SEO agency.
-Being able to articulate what you would like your SEO campaign to achieve, and to understand any feedback from the SEO experts you employ, will always be preferable to you engaging with them having no knowledge whatsoever of SEO yourself.
+Nevertheless, the more you know about SEO, the more effective those conversations will be with your SEO agency.
+Being able to articulate what you would like your SEO campaign to achieve, and to understand any feedback from the SEO experts you employ, will always be preferable to engaging with them, having no knowledge of SEO yourself.

 On-Site SEO: This relates to all the optimisations that take place within your website and as you presumably have complete control of and access to your website, on-site SEO is usually regarded as the easiest of the four SEO linchpins to achieve.
 Specific examples of on-site SEO include keyword research, header tags, title tags, meta descriptions, URLs, and internal linking.
 Each page or post added to your website needs to be optimised as it is created.

 Content SEO: Although most of the content you create will be published on your website, this is not classed as on-site SEO because you will be creating content to be published on other websites.
 Keyword research also forms part of content SEO, but it must be stressed this is not an exercise in cramming as many keywords as you can into each content piece.
 Instead, it should be written with the user in mind, it should be unique, and it should be high quality.

 Technical SEO: We focus on your website once more, with technical SEO, and here we are specifically looking at some of the performance aspects of your website that Google measures and uses to determine rankings.
 Prime examples are the speed at which your website’s pages load, the navigation structure and its usefulness for users, and how well your website is optimised for display on mobile devices.